 - Third prize: $50 and publication in the Bethlehem Writers Roundtable.

 - Honorable Mentions: Stories may be selected for Honorable Mention and offered publication in the Bethlehem Writers Roundtable.

-- Final selection of winners will be done by celebrated short story author Curtis Smith.
-Prize winners will be notified by April 30, 2015.
+- Final selection of winners will be done by New York Times best-selling author Carrie Vaughn.